Dr Suzanne MacLeod

 - World Heritage Sites, collections and the 1972 Convention ‘Concerning the Protection of the World Cultural and Natural Heritage’ – Samantha Fabry

-- Victor D’Amico, education and the shaping of Modernism at the Museum of Modern Art, New York – Briley Rasmussen (submitted)
+- Victor D’Amico, education and the shaping of Modernism at the Museum of Modern Art, New York – Briley Rasmussen (completed)

 - Contemporary art museums and the global art market – Jennifer Jankauskas (completed)